Now streaming on:

 “I’m Thinking of Ending Things” feels like a movie that could be hurt by the Netflix model.
 It’s not something that should be watched while being distracted by your phone.
 It demands attention to allow its mood to find its way under your skin or it really won’t work.
 It has a remarkable cumulative power, even as it narratively seems to make less and less sense.
 You have to give yourself over to it, and you'll be moved by some of its later imagery even if you have no idea how to explain why.
 Kaufman is trying to find a storytelling approach that goes beyond simple plot, conveying the loneliness and relative stasis of human existence.
 It’s a movie in which the two leads spend most of the film in a moving car and yet it feels like they can’t get anywhere.
 One says, “you slide into the onslaught of identical days,” which doesn’t just have added meaning in 2020 but seems essential to Kaufman’s approach.
 Yes, of course, all days are identical, because we are the ones who bring meaning to them, sometimes falsely and sometimes because we have to in order to survive these identical days.
 The title starts to turn in on itself.
 You can’t end things.
 Nothing ends.
 It just goes on.
 And even thinking of ending things could actually break the world in front of you.

 I’m thinking I probably lost you right around here.
 “I’m Thinking of Ending Things” is a movie I’m obviously still rolling around in my mind.
 Roger Ebert notoriously wrote that he had to see “Synecdoche, New York” multiple times to fully appreciate it, and I’m eager to see this one again, away from trying to wrap my brain around how to review it even as it unfolded.
 It’s a movie that is undeniably complex in terms of symbolism and a more surreal final act than most people will be expecting, but it’s also one that I think works on a foundation of very relatable human emotion.
-All of Kaufman’s film do in the end.
+All of Kaufman’s films do in the end.
 They’re about love, connection, aging, identity—things that haunt us all.
 Things philosophers and artists have been pondering for generations.
 Things we all think about.
 I'm thinking that Kaufman's film may in part even be about the futility of trying to dissect works of art like this one.
 Let them wash over you.
 I’m thinking I should stop thinking things.
 If only.

 Now available on Netflix.